There are no products in your shopping cart.

 The time passed quite quickly and I tried to put any negative thoughts to the back of my mind.
 Six months later I was back at the hospital where a 'white' area was still showing and there were concerns that they may not have removed all of the cells.
 They took a sample and sent me home and I awaited the good news; the area was due to healing and could be scar tissue.
 Due to my having high grade cell changes I was fortunate enough to be entitled to a relatively new test; HPV testing.
 These tests, which look for the Human Papillomavirus which causes 99.7% of all cervical cancers, came back negative to my relief.
 As a result, I was told I would be able to go back to the normal screening frequency – every three years.

 I feel incredibly lucky that I didn't have cervical cancer, and it made me consider all the women who are less fortunate.
-That is why last year I trekked the Himalayas to raise money for Jo's Cervical Cancer Trust raising over £4400.00 for the charity.
+That is why, in 2013, I trekked the Himalayas to raise money for Jo's Cervical Cancer Trust raising over £4400.00 for the charity.
 Jo's was a fantastic resource for me when I needed support and advice, and I owe it to all the other women affected out there to support them as much as I can.

 Please donate now and help Jo’s Cervical Cancer Trust reach and support more women like Harriett.